 Because kitchen knives do not need to be quite so strong, going to a 440c stainless is a good compromise for kitchen knives.
 That’s not to say that a knife made from stainless steel will be weak.
 440c is still extremely strong, and is classed as a tool steel along with 01.
 It will hold up for a lifetime of rugged and demanding use in the home or restaurant.

-Our knife handles are made from micarta or hardwood.
-They are finished by hand with a very fine grit sand paper, then treated with either tung oil or linseed oil.
-Micarta is the toughest material, but all of our handles will hold up to rugged use.
+I use either micarta or hardwood for my knife handles.
+They are finished by hand with a very fine grit sand paper, then treated with several coats of either tung oil, linseed oil or Waterlox.
+Micarta is the toughest material and is water resistant, but all of our handles will hold up to rugged use.

 Why buy handmade?

-Take proper care of your handmade knife and it will last decades, maybe longer than you.
+Take proper care of your handmade knife and it will last decades, maybe even longer than you.
 I have two handmade knives in my private collection that are well over a hundred years old, and still in excellent condition with the original handles.
+For more on proper knife care, see my August 2023 blog on that topic here.

-All of our knives are 100% made by hand in Ontario Canada.
-Our shop is located in Brantford, an hour west of Toronto and just twenty minutes from Hamilton.
+All of my knives are 100% made by hand from raw materials in Ontario Canada.
+I don’t outsource any of the work, and I don’t use purchased knife kits, knife blanks or templates.
+My shop is located in Brantford, an hour west of Toronto and just twenty minutes from Hamilton.

-If you have any questions about our knives and how we make them, please feel free to contact me using our handy little ‘Contacts’ page.
-Check out our galleries of available one-of-a-kind knives.
-We also do custom orders.
-A custom knife engraved with a special message, name or date will make a very unique gift.
+If you have any questions about my knives and how I make them, please feel free to contact me using my handy little ‘Contacts’ page.
+Check out my galleries of available one-of-a-kind knives.
+I also do custom orders.
+All my knives can be engraved with a special message, name or date to make for a very unique and memorial gift.